sbgraves237/Ecfun/cran-comments.md

 # Ecfun 0.3-2 (2022-10-06)
+* No ERRORs nor WARNINGs nor NOTEs apart from platform malfunctions:

 # R-hub says:
 checking for detritus in the temp directory ...
 NOTE Found the following files/directories:
   'lastMiKTeXException'

 I'm ignoring this per:
 https://stackoverflow.com/questions/62456137/r-cran-check-detritus-in-temp-directory

+# GitHub Action for R-release on Windows, which could not find a secondary dependency (curl) found by all other platforms.

 # Ecfun 0.3-1 (2022-10-04)
 ## R CMD check results
 * There were no ERRORs or WARNINGs.